-The amendments to the PC shall be effective as of July 1, 2022.
-Please keep in mind the Department cannot provide any state-controlled funds after September 30th if the contract has not been signed by your CSB.
+The FY24-25 amended Community Services Performance Contract (PC) and supplemental documents, effective July 1 will be sent today through our DocuSign process for your execution.
+Please keep in mind CSBs must have their PC approved or renewed by the governing body of each city or county that established it and by the Department on or before September 30th order to continue receive state-controlled funds.
+The Department cannot provide any state-controlled funds after September 30th if the contract has not been signed.
 It is important for the smooth continuity of the process to have signed performance contracts returned to the Department as soon as practicable.